Rising number of college grads are unemployed, new research shows

 That's according to a new report from Oxford Economics which shows that unemployed recent college grads account for 12% of an 85% rise in the national unemployment rate since mid-2023.
 That's a high number, given that this cohort only makes up 5% of the total labor force.

-What's more, the rate of unemployment among workers, ages 22 and 27, who have recently graduated from college, is nearing 6% —which is above the national unemployment rate of 4.2%.
+What's more, the rate of unemployment among workers who have recently graduated from college and are between the ages of 22 and 27, is nearing 6% —which is above the national unemployment rate of 4.2%.

 "People who have obtained a bachelor's degree or higher have a higher unemployment rate than national average, and this is the first time this has happened in the last 45 years of data," Matthew Martin, senior U.S. economist at Oxford Economics, told CBS MoneyWatch.